 The global air freshener market was valued at over USD 10 million in 2017, and forecasts expect to see a target value of around USD 13 million in 2025.
 It is common to see air fresheners used in offices, cars, and homes, even though they are known to contain carcinogens and toxins that interfere with human hormones.
 Pine oil is a popular ingredient in air fresheners due to its fresh, outdoorsy scent, as well as the fact that it works as a natural fragrance.

+Soap making is one of the significant uses of pine essential oil.
 Pine oil can be a great addition to your holiday soaps, though it is generally a supporting oil rather than the oil of focus.
 The scent of pine brings to mind Christmas trees and wreaths, and there are many festive combinations to use for a variety of different fragrances.
 Plus, soaps make excellent holiday gifts for friends and family!

 What Blends Well with Scotch Pine Essential Oil?

 The woodsy aroma of pine goes well with other earthy oils, such as frankincense, cedarwood, rosemary, red thyme, and balsam fir.
 For a brighter aroma, try combining pine with lemon, lime, or sweet orange oils.

 Is Scotch Pine Essential Oil Safe for Dogs?